 Horses are among the most powerful and intelligent animals on the planet, best known for their speed which can reach up to 40-48 km/h.
 When you decide to adopt or buy a horse there are numerous questions you should ask yourself before committing to such a responsibility.
 Among these, what will be the best diet for a healthy and active horse.
 Keep reading to get some useful information on this wonderful animal and its dietary requirements.

-The horse is one of the strongest animals known for its speed.
+The horse is one of the strongest animals known for its effortless elegance and intelligence.
 There are more than 300 breeds of horse around the world and they all differ in physical and temperamental traits.
-Despite being fairly large animals with an average weight of approximately 830-2200 lb), horses are mostly known for their remarkable speed.
-Horses are long-lived pets that can reach 25-30 years of age.
+Despite being fairly large animals with an average weight of approximately 830-2200 lb, horses are mostly known for their remarkable speed.

-The Appaloosa is an American horse breed best recognized for its colourful spotted coat pattern which is a genetical factor for this type of horse.
-These horse come in a variety of body types.
-The average weight of the Appaloosa is around 430 to 570 kg while it can reach 142-163 cm.
+The Appaloosa is an American horse breed best recognised for its colourful spotted coat pattern which is a genetical factor for this type of horse.
+These horses come in a variety of body types with an average weight of around 430-570 kg and average height of approximately 142-163 cm.
 Keep reading to learn more about this unique horse breed.